 Cultivating the next generation of changemakers

 Teams of young professionals, called Innovators, work together under the guidance of mentors and facilitators, to identify opportunities and develop solutions that are relevant to their companies but have broader application towards innovation for the SDGs.
-The 10-month programme includes a mix of in-person activities, such as training workshops, live case studies, group exercises and challenges, as well as self-guided online learning.
+The programme includes a mix of in-person and virtual workshops , as well as self-guided online learning.

 Invest in the Next Generation of Innovators